 Our 12 step process shows you everything you need to know to get the most out of your smartphone.
 Now you can create quality videos that you’ll be proud of and your audience will love too.

-If you’d like a summarized version of these 12 steps, grab a copy of our checklist that you can use next time you’re filming on your Android device!
-Quick Reference Guide for Filming with Android!
+If you’d like a summarized version of these 12 steps, grab a copy of our checklist that you can use next time you’re filming on your Android device: Quick Reference Guide for Filming with Android!
 If you’d also like to learn how to film on iPhone, check out our full guide here!

 Low Cost Tools for Android Filmmaking